madewild/CAMille/README.md

 # camille

-Centre for Archives on Media and Information - pilot platform
+Centre for Archives on the Media and Information